 Sam is based in Scotland is in Australia for a short period installing several works across the region.
 His nearest works is part of the Silo Art Trail at Nullawil and Arkana.

 “I was very excited to be asked to paint the silo and work with Aunty Jennifer and BGLC, HRCC and the Plazzer family.
 I am truly honoured to be chosen to celebrate Yanggendyinanyuk with such a large and prominent mural.
 I hadn’t painted a full figure for many years so I welcomed the challenge of painting a composition outside of my comfort zone.
 My hometown is as close to Horsham as you can get in size and similarities, and its name Nowra even translates to “Black Cockatoo”, so I felt incredibly at home throughout the installation of the mural.”
 SMUG

 Why were the silos chosen?

 The Horsham silos are privately owned and managed.
 The owners Mario and Frances Plazzer, were supportive of this community project for Horsham and the greater region.

 The opportunity of some State Government funding came up to create large public art works to activate public spaces.
 Council was in a position to support the realisation of this project through project management and development of land use within the railway corridor.

 Since 2016, the Silo Art Trail in Wimmera Southern Mallee has become a key destination for independent travellers keen to experience Australia’s largest outdoor gallery.
 Commissioned murals have extended into shires to the west and southwest, adding to the reach, interest and visitation of the trail.

-How will the community be consulted?
+How was the community consulted?

-Development of the image will involve:
+Development of the image involved: